 I relax, “Oh good!” my voice heavy with exhaustion “I am very tired.”
 Chuckling, he wraps me in his big arms, “That was an awful big sigh for such a small girl.”
 He nuzzles into my hair and smothers me in kisses.
 “Why don’t we camp for the night and catch our prey in the morning?”

 “Oh yes please Daddy!
 I do love to camp!”
 I squeal.
 And with that we set about digging in and creating a suitable hollow to sleep in.
 I sing and Daddy shovels.
 Gathering brush he creates a covering and a nest for us to cuddle up in.
 “Daddy,” I ask, nuzzled up in his embrace, “why do other people use big silly sheets to camp in?
 They must get very cold out above ground.”
 “Because they don’t know any better little one.”
 He answers plainly.

 Of course they don’t.
 People are stupid cattle.
 Daddy told me so.
 They don’t know how to look after themselves or what is right or wrong.
 That’s why they make good deer, because they are as stupid as deer.

 Boom, goes my tired heart.

 Breathing deep I feel the sandman pull at me.
 My eyes focusing for a moment on a black hairy spider crawling over the bracken above, seemly unaware of us.
 Slowly drifting off I feel Daddy’s big hands slide down and touch me in my special place.
-He fucks me under the stars and makes me scream with the force of his hips.
+He moves inside me under the stars and makes me scream with the force of his hips.
 He makes me sing.
 He makes me sing a special song for him that he knows the deer will hear.

 Boom, goes my ravaged heart.